Baselex01/legal-doc/Limited Patent Assignment.md

 3.

-##List of Trademarks and Domain Names
+##List of Trademarks and Domain Names:
 A.
 B.
 C.

-##Copyrights, Concepts, Inventions
+##Copyrights, Concepts, Inventions:
 A.
 B.
 C.